-The Holyoke Economic Development and Industrial Corporation, grantee of FTZ 201, submitted a notification of proposed production activity to the FTZ Board on behalf of ProAmpac Holdings, Inc. (ProAmpac), located in Westfield, Massachusetts.
-The notification conforming to the requirements of the regulations of the FTZ Board (15 CFR 400.22) was received on July 25, 2019.
+ProAmpac Holdings, Inc. (ProAmpac) submitted a notification of proposed production activity to the FTZ Board for its facilities in Westfield, Massachusetts.
+The notification conforming to the requirements of the regulations of the FTZ Board (15 CFR 400.22) was received on July 27, 2020.

-The applicant indicates that it will be submitting a separate application for FTZ designation at the company's facilities under FTZ 201.
-The facilities are used for the production of flexible packaging for food, medical, pharmaceutical, and other consumer and industrial applications.
-Pursuant to 15 CFR 400.14(b), FTZ activity would be limited to the specific foreign-status material/component and specific finished products described in the submitted notification (as described below) and subsequently authorized by the FTZ Board.
+ProAmpac already has authority to produce flexible packaging for food, medical, pharmaceutical, and other consumer and industrial applications within Subzone 201D.
+The current request would add finished products to the scope of authority.
+Pursuant to 15 CFR 400.14(b), FTZ activity would be limited to the specific finished products described in the submitted notification (as described below) and subsequently authorized by the FTZ Board.

-Production under FTZ procedures could exempt ProAmpac from customs duty payments on the foreign-status material/component used in export production (estimated 5% percent of production).
-On its domestic sales, for the foreign-status materials/components noted below, ProAmpac would be able to choose the duty rates during customs entry procedures that apply to plastic pouch/packaging stock, paper can liner and pouch/packaging stock, aluminum laminated packaging stock, and aluminum lidding stock (duty rate ranges from duty-free to 4.2%).
+Production under FTZ procedures could exempt ProAmpac from customs duty payments on the foreign-status materials/components used in export production (estimated five percent of production).
+On its domestic sales, ProAmpac would be able to choose the duty rates during customs entry procedures that apply to: Heavy paper can liner and pouch/packaging stock—paper and paperboard, weighing >150g/m2, with aluminum laminated on one side, and extruded plastics, with the paper being the primary layer; paper can liner and pouch/packaging stock without plastics—paper with aluminum laminated on one side with the paper being the primary layer; paper label stock—paper and foil laminates used for labels; laminated aluminum lidding stock—printed or unprinted aluminum, laminated with a plastic coating; aluminum laminated packaging stock without extruded plastics—aluminum laminated with printed or unprinted paper or plastic film on one side, with the aluminum being the primary layer; and, aluminum food wrap—printed and unprinted aluminum laminated with paper in roll form (duty rates ranges from duty-free to 3.7%).
 ProAmpac would be able to avoid duty on foreign-status components which become scrap/waste.
 Customs duties also could possibly be deferred or reduced on foreign-status production equipment.

 A copy of the notification will be available for public inspection in the “Reading Room” section of the Board's website, which is accessible via www.trade.gov/ftz.